• Skip to primary navigation

 This refrigerator pickle recipe is modified from a version of the lovely ladies Barr and Kimberly at Flavorista.

-Quick Brined Refrigerator Pickles Are Easy
+Quick Brine Refrigerator Pickles Are Easy

-This quick pickled cucumber recipe is fast and easy to make, so don't be intimidated!
+The brine for refrigerator pickles is fast and easy to make, so don't be intimidated!

 Quick brining means that you don't boil the brine.
 Just add spices and vinegar and water and place them in the refrigerator.